Mona Lisa: 1911 theft

 Peruggia was an Italian patriot who believed that Leonardo's painting should have been returned to an Italian museum.
 Peruggia may have been motivated by an associate whose copies of the original would significantly rise in value after the painting's theft.
 After having kept the Mona Lisa in his apartment for two years, Peruggia grew impatient and was caught when he attempted to sell it to Giovanni Poggi, director of the Uffizi Gallery in Florence.
 It was exhibited in the Uffizi Gallery for over two weeks and returned to the Louvre on 4 January 1914.
 Peruggia served six months in prison for the crime and was hailed for his patriotism in Italy.
 A year after the theft, Saturday Evening Post journalist Karl Decker wrote that he met an alleged accomplice named Eduardo de Valfierno, who claimed to have masterminded the theft.
 Forger Yves Chaudron was to have created six copies of the painting to sell in the US while concealing the location of the original.
 Decker published this account of the theft in 1932.

-During World War II, it was again removed from the Louvre and taken first to the Château d'Amboise, then to the Loc-Dieu Abbey and Château de Chambord, then finally to the Musée Ingres in Montauban.
-Since the 1990s, the painting has been temporarily moved to accommodate renovations to the Louvre on three occasions: between 1992 and 1995, from 2001 to 2005, and again in 2019.